Mexico investigates 8 over deadly fire at migrant facility

 A group of about 50 migrants approached a Border Patrol vehicle and personnel and sat or kneeled on the ground.
 Later, about 25 migrants were led in single file through the gate into the U.S. and onto a white school-bus style vehicle that drove away.

-Smoke began billowing out of the migrant detention center after a group of detained migrants set fire to foam mattresses, to protest what they thought were plans to move or deport them.
+Smoke began billowing out of the migrant detention center late Monday after a group of detained migrants set fire to foam mattresses, to protest what they thought were plans to move or deport them.

 Immigration authorities said they released 15 women when the fire broke out, but have not explained why no men were let out.